President Executive Board

 After his PhD Jaap Winter became a lawyer at law firm De Brauw Blackstone Westbroek in The Hague and Amsterdam.
 In 1997 he was appointed as legal advisor of the Executive Board of Unilever, for which he was posted in London for two years.
 In 2001 he returned as partner at De Brauw Blackstone Westbroek.
 He combined this practice with scientific research and teaching: since 1999 he holds appointments in International Business Law at Erasmus University Rotterdam and since 2005 at the University of Amsterdam.
 In 2010 he also became professor in Corporate Governance at the Duisenberg school of finance.

 - Member Supervisory Board Randstad Holding N.V.

-- Member of Supervisory Board Van Gogh Museum Foundation
+- Chair of Supervisory Board Van Gogh Museum Foundation

 - Member Amsterdam Economic Board